gainge/btt-manip-backend/README.md

 # Building Locally
 This project uses Flask and Pybind, and can be run locally if you have python installed.

-First install the necessary dependencies:
+First clone the repository and install the necessary dependencies:

 `pip install -r requirements.txt`